How It Works¶

 - Poll SQLite -- queries the

-sessionandmessagetables for the current project directory, looking for messages newer thanlast_msg_time - Group into turns -- pairs consecutive
+sessionandmessagetables for the current project directory, looking for messages newer than the last completed turn cursor - Group into turns -- groups each

 opencode runwith the turn text and a third-person summarization prompt - Write to memory -- appends the summary to